almostserena/workshopology-website-generator/howto.md

 ---
 layout: page
-title: Workshopology
+title: How to
-subtitle: Workshopology is a series of events and a community that share and make knowledge around the educational formats in the age of making.
+subtitle: Tips and tricks to run your own workshopology event
 ---

 # What is Workshopology?
 Workshopology is a series of events and a community that share and make knowledge around education in the age of digital fabrication, electronic tinkering, repairing, hobbyist robotics, and related forms of creative practices involving physical materials and emerging tools and technologies.